Courses and Requirements

 A study of mathematical methods and their use in investigating physical systems.
 Topics may include vector calculus, ordinary differential equations, special functions, partial differential equations, integral transforms, calculus of complex functions, numerical methods, tensor analysis, groups and other topics of current theoretical interest.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, Math 224 and (either Physics 295 or Math 216), or permission of instructor.
 Normally offered on alternate years.
 S Major.

-A study of the physics of space-time geometry including Einstein’s special and general theories of relativity with applications to black holes and cosmology.
-Prerequisites Math 216 and Physics 350, or permission of the instructor.
+An introduction to the physics and mathematics of space-time geometry including Einstein’s special and general theories of relativity with applications to black holes, gravitational waves, and cosmology.
 (Quantitative and Symbolic Reasoning.)
-Prerequisite, Math 216, Physics 350, or permission of instructor.
+Prerequisite, Prerequisites Math 216 or permission of instructor.
 Normally offered on alternate years.
+S Major.

 Topics in Astrophysics.